Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Introduction

 \section{Introduction}

-In~\cite{tv:nonlinearpullback,tv:oscil,tv:qumicro,tv:microformal} we introduced and studied a new type of morphisms between (super)manifolds that generalize ordinary smooth maps and whose distinctive feature is that they induce non-linear, in general, pullbacks on functions.
-More precisely, the pullbacks are formal non-linear differential operators.
+In the series of papers~\cite{tv:nonlinearpullback,tv:oscil,tv:qumicro,tv:microformal, tv:gradedmicro} (see also~\cite{tv:thickspinor},\cite{tv:operovermap}) we introduced and studied a new type of morphisms between (super)manifolds, generalizing smooth maps, which we have called \textbf{microformal} or \textbf{thick morphisms}.
+Their distinctive feature is that they induce non-linear, in general, pullbacks on functions.
+More precisely, the pullbacks are formal non-linear differential operators over ordinary maps.
 They are constructed by some iterative procedure.
-(For ordinary maps, which is a special case, the construction gives the familiar, linear pullbacks.)
-From algebraic viewpoint, the new type of pullbacks can be described as `non-linear algebra homomorphisms'.
-By that we mean smooth maps of algebras as vector spaces, in general non-linear, such that at each point their derivatives are algebra homomorphisms in the usual sense.
-We proved such a property for our pullbacks.
-The morphisms that we introduced are called \textbf{microformal} or \textbf{thick}.
-They are defined by generating functions depending on two groups of variables: local coordinates on the source manifold and components of momentum on the target mani\-fold.
-Generating functions are formal power series in momentum variables.
-(The case of strictly linear functions in momenta gives ordinary maps.)
-Geometrically this corresponds to formal canonical relations between the cotangent bundles.
-Since the pullbacks induced on smooth functions by thick morphisms are non-linear, they act separately on functions that are even or odd in the sense of parity (``bosonic'' and ``fermionic'' fields in physical parlance).
-So there are two parallel theories, with `even' and `odd' thick morphisms, acting on even and odd functions respectively, and whose constructions are based on ordinary cotangent bundles $T^*M$ and anticotangent bundles $\Pi T^*M$.
-(Here $\Pi$ is the parity reversion functor.)
-This necessarily brief description cannot replace a more detailed introduction to the theory, for which we refer the reader to the above-cited papers and particularly to the introductory section of~\cite{tv:microformal}.
+(For ordinary maps, which is a special case, the construction gives the familiar linear pullbacks.)
+From algebraic viewpoint, these new type of pullbacks can be described as \textbf{non-linear algebra homomorphisms}.
+By that we mean a formal map of algebras as vector spaces such that for each point the derivative (which is a linear map) is an algebra homomorphism in the usual sense.

+Below we recall thick morphisms and non-linear pullbacks induced by them.
+For a detailed introduction to the whole theory, we refer the reader to the above-cited papers and particularly to~\cite{tv:microformal}.

+A \emph{thick morphism} $\F\co M_1\tto M_2$ is defined in coordinates by a \emph{generating function} $S=S(x,q)$ depending on two groups of variables: local coordinates $x^a$ on the source manifold and components of momentum $q_i$ on the target mani\-fold.
+Generating functions are formal power series in the momentum variables, which we write as

+The case when $S(x,q)$ is just a linear function in the momenta, $S(x,q)=\f^i(x)q_i$, corresponds to an ordinary map, $y^i=\f^i(x)$.
+To a thick morphism $\F\co M_1\tto M_2$ we assign a formal canonical relation $T^*M_1\dashrightarrow T^*M_2$ between the cotangent bundles specified by $S$; with some abuse of language, one can identity a thick morphism with this relation.
+This is useful for intuition, but because a generating function $S$ itself is taken as part of the structure, a thick morphism contains more information than the corresponding relation, which is determined by the differential $dS$ only.